 Physical therapy: A physical therapist can teach you specific exercises to do to strengthen the muscles around your joint, Haque says.
 He or she can also work with you to correct any gait abnormalities that are putting extra stress on your knees, feet or hips.

-Medication: If you have osteoarthritis, acetaminophen (Tylenol) is the safest over-the-counter pain reliever for long-term use, Rosian says, but NSAIDs (nonsteroidal anti-inflammatory drugs) like Advil or Motrin may be more effective if your joints are swollen and feel warm to the touch.
+Medication: If you have osteoarthritis, acetaminophen (brand name, Tylenol) is the safest over-the-counter pain reliever for long-term use, Rosian says, but NSAIDs (nonsteroidal anti-inflammatory drugs) like Advil or Motrin may be more effective if your joints are swollen and feel warm to the touch.
 Some NSAIDs are also available as liquids or gels, which can be rubbed on joints.
 For rheumatoid arthritis patients, early treatment with specific drugs can improve the long-term outcome.

 Topical treatments: Over-the-counter or prescription creams and sports ointments can help relieve pain.
 Some patients have also reported success with cannabidiol (CBD) oils and creams, Rosian says.